ACL Surgery and DoDMERB: Clearance, Waiver, and Timeline Guide

 • Imaging reports.
 Post-op MRI or X-rays showing graft integrity and hardware position.

-Retained screws are only disqualifying if symptomatic, if they interfere with military equipment, or if removal is planned (Section 6.19.f).
+Retained screws are only disqualifying if symptomatic, if they interfere with wearing military equipment or uniforms, or if the fracture is not healed (Section 6.19.e(2)).
 Ask the surgeon to address hardware status in the clearance letter.

 After this step, you have every document the waiver authority will request, before they ask for it.